javide/nepy_android/README.md

 # Nepy

-An Android free app to get to know all the species of carnivorous plants of genus Nepenthes.
+A free Android reference app cataloguing the majority of all known species of the carnivorous pitcher plant genus Nepenthes.
+Available for download on Google Play: [Nepy](https://play.google.com/store/apps/details?id=com.davidebaj.nepy "Nepy")